 Vaping is all the rage lately.
-If you think about it, vaping is the modern-day equivalent of the ever popular smoking fad that came about in the early 1920s.
+If you think about it, it is the modern-day equivalent of the ever popular smoking fad that came about in the early 1920s.
 However, vaping and smoking are 2 different methods of consumption and involve different tools to get the job done!

 Smoking typically entails a marijuana cigarette, usually made of a filter and finely ground cannabis flower wrapped in paper.
 The joint is burned after being lit by a flame, and then the smoke is inhaled directly.

 Vaping is a little different.
 Not only are different tools used when vaping, but the process is dissimilar, too.
-Despite common misconceptions that e-cigarettes and vapes are the same, this is precisely that — a misconception!
+Despite common misconceptions that e-cigarettes and vapes are the same, this is precisely that — a misconception.
 Also known as vapes, vaporizers are the instruments that are used for vaping.

 Unlike cigarettes, vaporizers are battery-operated.
-There are no flames involved, but instead, a simple push of a button activates the vape, and you are then able to inhale the vapor.
+There are no flames involved, but instead, a simple push of a button activates the vape, and you are then able to inhale the vapour.
 Sounds simple, doesn’t it?